Palette-Labs-Inc/registry/rfcs/00007-record-keys.md

 ### Record Key Type: `any`
 Any string meeting the overall Record Key schema requirements (see below) is allowed.
 This is the most flexible type of Record Key.

-This may be used to encode semantics in the name, for example, a domain name, integer, or (transformed) AT URI.
+This may be used to encode semantics in the name, for example, a domain name, integer, or (transformed) NOSH URI.
 This enables de-duplication and known-URI lookups.

 ### Record Key Syntax
 Regardless of the type, Record Keys must fulfill some baseline syntax constraints: